BIT-SYS/BIT-DBench/README.md

 | NPE | 209 |
 | SQL injection | 84 |

 Each directory, such as JLeaks, JNPES and JSQLIs, contains defect-specific information and the corresponding source code files.
-We will further add some data on xss.
+We will further add some data on XSS.